AdobeDocs/graphql-mesh-gateway/src/pages/reference/transforms/index.md

 -  Runtime implications

   Schema wrapping is performed during initialization only and so won't affect runtime GraphQL operations.
-However, transforms altering the original schema shape using the "wrap" mode, achieve this by intercepting both the incoming request and original response in order to do the mapping required to transform the original schema into the desired shape.
+However, transforms that alter the original schema shape using "wrap" mode, achieve this by intercepting both the incoming request and the original response to do the mapping required to transform the original schema into the desired shape.

   Not all transforms require interception of both request and response.
 Some require straightforward mapping, so the runtime overhead could hopefully be negligible; however, there will always be some.